Towards Blind Lens Aberration Correction via Large LensLib Pre-training and Discrete Degradation Priors: Introduction

-Beyond constructing scalable data resources, an equally important challenge lies in designing models that can effectively handle diverse degradation types.
-Introducing degradation prior representation as guidance is a crucial design for such universal models~\citep{potlapalli2023promptir,huuniversal}.
-In aberration correction, PSFs serve as an intuitive representation of degradation.
-Whether through explicit deconvolution~\citep{lin2022non} or implicit representation embedding~\citep{jiang2024minimalist}, correction results can be effectively improved.
-However, these approaches require precise PSFs of the used lenses, which is infeasible in a blind pipeline.
-To this end, we propose the \textit{Latent PSF Representation (LPR)} method, which predicts PSF information from degraded images in latent space, enabling \textit{a blind paradigm while ensuring effective guidance of degradation priors} (at the bottom of Figure~\ref{fig:teaser} (b)). \JQ{LPR is motivated by encoding the optical priors embedded in PSFs, enabling their direct retrieval from degraded images to guide aberration correction.} During representation learning, key PSF features modeling the optical degradation priors are learned and stored via self-supervised PSF reconstruction based on VQVAE~\citep{van2017neural} under the regularization of the forward operator of optical degradation.
-The Foundational Computational Aberration Correction (FoundCAC) model is then proposed, containing an independent encoder to extract degradation priors from images under the constraint of the learned LPR for latent space feature fusion.
-Extensive experiments across diverse types of minimalist optical systems, misaligned lenses, high-end lenses, and our benchmark demonstrate that OmniLens++ achieves state-of-the-art performance in blind aberration correction.
-Taking an aspheric single-lens as an example, Figure~\ref{fig:teaser} (c) illustrates that OmniLens++ can handle the failure case of OmniLens~\citep{jiang2024flexible}.
-Furthermore, we verify that: 1) scaling AODLibpro yields considerable improvements; 2) LPR-based guidance is more effective than other competing representation methods; and 3) LPR facilitates the model to sufficiently exploit the potential of large-scale AODLibpro.
+Besides constructing scalable data resources, an equally important challenge lies in designing models that can effectively handle diverse degradation types.
+Introducing degradation prior representations as guidance is a crucial design for such universal models~\cite{potlapalli2023promptir,huuniversal}.
+In aberration correction, PSFs serve as the fundamental physical representation of optical degradation.
+Whether through explicit deconvolution~\cite{lin2022non} or implicit representation embedding~\cite{jiang2024minimalist}, correction results can be effectively improved.
+However, these approaches require precise PSFs of the target lenses, which is infeasible in a blind pipeline.
+To bridge this gap, FoundCAC introduces a novel multi-stage training paradigm specifically designed to construct a Latent PSF Representation (LPR).
+In the first stage, we explicitly encode the diverse, continuous PSFs from AODLibpro into a discrete Vector-Quantized (VQ) codebook, establishing the LPR as a comprehensive physical dictionary of optical degradations.
+In the second stage, the blind correction network learns to predict and retrieve these discrete latent priors directly from degraded images, providing robust structural constraints for the restoration process without requiring actual GT PSFs.

-The main contributions of this work are: \begin{compactitem} \item We introduce OmniLens++, a LensLib‑PT-based framework for blind aberration correction that achieves zero‑shot generalization across diverse real‑world lenses. \item We put forward AODLibpro, which enables a scalable data source by enriching the lens source coverage and sampling uniform-distributed optical degradation patterns. \item We propose the Latent PSF Representation (LPR) that enables the blind paradigm while injecting PSF‑derived degradation priors to guide aberration correction. \end{compactitem}